nwb-extensions/ndx-template/{{ cookiecutter.namespace }}/NEXTSTEPS.md

     - You may need to modify `setup.py`

-9. Go to https://github.com/nwb-extensions/staged-extensions and fork the repository and clone on your local filesystem
+9. Go to https://github.com/nwb-extensions/staged-extensions and fork the repository.
+Clone the fork onto your local filesystem.

 10. Copy the directory `staged-extensions/example` to a new directory `staged-extensions/{{ cookiecutter.namespace }}`.